adarshmishra/applozic-xamarin-android/README.md

 ```

-NOTE: IF you need to pass more information while doing registration, you can build Applozic user object and use below method for registration.
+NOTE: If you need to pass more information while doing registration, you can build Applozic user object and use below method for registration.

 ```
 // Build Applozic users..